lirmm/waves-core/docs/user_doc/service/submissions.rst

     Here you can manage some parameters directly, or create a new submission for service.

     .. note::
-        When creating a new submission, you must first click 'Add another Submission form', fill the label field, and click on
+        When creating a new submission, you must first click *'Add another Submission method'*, fill the label field, and click on
-        "Save and continue editing".
-After this operation, you can access submission detail page with the 'change' link provided in list.
+        *'Save and continue editing'*.
+After this operation, you can access submission details page with the "change" link provided in list.

     .. note::
-        You can still list all submissions, from the main menu for the WAVES app admin main page.
+        You can still list all submissions, from the main menu for the WAVES-core app admin main page.

         .. figure:: backoffice/submission-list.png
             :width: 50%